Faruqt/employee-management-system/backend-api/README.md

 # BACKEND API

-The Backend API is a RESTful service for managing organizations, branches, areas, create roles and assign directors, managers and employees to respective areas and branches.
-It provides endpoints to seamlessly manage your organization from within a single app.
+The Backend API is a RESTful service for managing organizations, branches, and areas.
+It allows for role creation and assigning directors, managers, and employees to respective areas and branches.
+The API provides endpoints to efficiently manage your organization within a single application.

 ## Setup